niwyj7/power-price-forecasting-DecompNet/README.md

 Traditional Multi-Layer Perceptrons (MLPs) struggle with highly noisy time-series data because massive macro-trend shifts (e.g., seasonal baseload changes) produce massive gradients that drown out the subtle, high-frequency impacts of weather variables.

 **DecompNet** solves this by reframing the deep learning task as **residual forecasting**.
 Instead of asking the network to predict on the absolute system energy load, the network is trained to predict the weather-driven fluctuations layered on top of a stable macro-trend.
+The linear feature should be **constructed** through **EDA**, with a proven strong enough **linear correlation** with the target variable, considering noise in your data.

 ### The Pipeline